jmartin82/mmock/README.md

 * *scenario*; A scenario is essentially a state machine whose states can be arbitrarily assigned.
 * *proxyBaseURL*: If this parameter is present, it sends the request data to the BaseURL and resend the response to de client.
 Useful if you don't want mock a the whole service.
 NOTE: It's not necessary fill the response field in this case.
-* *delay*: Delay the response in seconds.
+* *delay*: Delay the response.
 Simulate bad connection or bad server performance.
 * *crazy*: Return random server errors (5xx) in some request.
 Simulate server problems.
 * *priority*: Set the priority to avoid match in less restrictive mocks.
 Higher, more priority.
 * *webHookURL*: After any match if this option is defined it will notify the match to the desired endpoint.